 a) Out-patient treatment will be provided through Wellness Centres on common ailments and various specialties and also Indian medicine.

-b) Basic lab investigations will be done in the Wellness Centres and high end investigation will be referred.
+b) Basic lab investigations will be done in the Wellness Centres and high-end investigation will be referred to.

 c) All the medicines / drugs, Surgical items, consumables, Supporting accessories will be provided as per prescriptions.